demod/graylog-field-saver/README.md

     into a browser window
 3. Open your graylog instance using the URL configured in the @match field in the `==UserScript==` header of the script
-4. After following these instructions exactly your graylog streams view should contain two new buttons:
+4. After following these instructions exactly your graylog streams view should contain new buttons:
    ![](example.png "Graylog with active userscript")